 FICA taxes have two elements that are withheld from employee paychecks and paid by employees:

 - Social Security (Old-Age, Survivors and Disability Insurance or OASDI) and

 The Breakdown of FICA Tax

-Wages Not Subject to FICA Taxes
+Payments Not Subject to FICA Taxes

-Income of self-employed business owners is not withheld under the FICA system, but there is a different law requiring the payment of these taxes, called the Self Employed Contributions Act (SECA).
+Some payments to certain individuals are not subject to FICA taxes.
+For example, the income of self-employed business owners is not withheld under the FICA system, but there is a different law requiring the payment of these taxes, called the Self Employed Contributions Act (SECA).

 How FICA Taxes Are Calculated

 To calculate the FICA withholding for employees, you must take the employee's gross pay (including overtime) and multiply by the employee rate of 7.65%.
 There are two important points you must watch in your calculations: